LSE seen as bidder for Liffe spin-offs

-LONDON, Dec 13 The London Stock Exchange could boost its fledgling European futures business by snatching assets spun off by Deutsche Boerse and NYSE Euronext seeking to secure their $9 billion merger.
+LONDON The London Stock Exchange (LSE.L) could boost its fledgling European futures business by snatching assets spun off by Deutsche Boerse (DB1Gn.DE) and NYSE Euronext NYX.N seeking to secure their $9 billion merger.

 The Boerse and NYSE said on Tuesday they would sell more of NYSE Euronext's Liffe than previously planned in a bid to assuage European Commission antitrust concerns.